 This haircut is a short-medium angled bob with tight curls.
 My favorite thing about this haircut is how it shows off her natural curls.
-It also shows that even curly girls can have a beautiful short and curly angled bob.
+It also shows that even curly girls can have a beautiful short, curly angled bob.

 If you want to work with your natural curls, discuss what products you should use.
-Try Amika’s Plus Size to help with holding the shape of the curl and softness without that crunch normal mousses have.
+Try Amika’s Plus Size to help hold the curl’s shape and softness without that crunch normal mousses have.

 It’s a blunt bob with shattered ends.
 I love this look because it is effortless yet so chic!
-This is great for wavy or straighter hair.
-This haircut needs a bit more maintenance by cutting every two to three months to maintain.
+This is great for wavy or straighter hair; you can even turn it into a long angled bob.
+This haircut needs more maintenance by cutting every two to three months.

-Studies show that “the big chop” is one of the most liberating haircuts out there!
+Studies show that “the big chop” is one of the most liberating haircuts!
 If you’re going to cut your hair short, you should try a dark brown angled inverted bob.
 This super slimming crop looks good on nearly anyone looking for a short cut.

 This slightly waved blonde bob brings a classic cut into the modern world.
 Use a large barrel curling iron or flat iron if you can to create a soft bend.
 Ask your stylist for helpful tips to style your specific hair type.